dima-anatsko/rsschool-cv/cv.md

 __Coursera__
 _Python Developer • September, 2019 — December, 2019_
-The basics of programming in Python
+The basics of programming in Python.

 __Belarusian State University of Informatics and Radioelectronics__
 _Engineer • September, 2000 — June, 2005_
-Higher engineering education
+Higher engineering education.

 ## English